-What is group A streptococcal (group A strep) disease?
+What is Group A Streptococcal (group A strep) disease?

 Who gets group A strep disease?

-How are group A strep bacteria spread?
+How is group A strep spread?

 What are the symptoms of group A strep disease?